 For many people, diamond jewelry is considered priceless possessions.
 This is most often the case when a man buys an engagement ring to propose to the one person he wants to spend the rest of his life with.
 Thereafter, wedding rings are exchanged on the day of their wedding.
 In many cases, jewelry is passed down from one generation to the next generation.
-These jewelry are often not considered for their monetary value, but rather for the meaning behind the jewelry.
+These jewelry are often not considered for their monetary value, but rather for the meaning behind the royal diamond jewelry.

-The answer to the question whether diamond jewelry appreciate in value or rather declines in value is quite complicated.
+The answer to the question whether diamond jewelry appreciates in value or rather declines in value is quite complicated.
 In many cases, the answer to this particular question will be no, but there are cases where the answer will be yes.

 In order to better understand when a piece of diamond jewelry’s value will increase or not increase, the price fluctuations of diamonds, as well as the current supply and demand need to be considered.
 The higher diamonds are valued at any given period in time, the higher the value your diamond will carry.
 The more supply that is available,

 the less valuable your diamond will be.
 The more demand there is with a lower supply, the higher value your diamond will have.